China Ancient Trip, Day 9: Beijing

 The entrance to the inner court of the Forbidden City

-The symbolic of the nine dragons
+The symbol of the nine dragons

 The Imperial Garden